-Pieter is a senior associate in the real estate team.
+Pieter is a partner in the real estate team.

 He advises developers, investors, charitable organisations and private individuals based in both the UK and abroad on a wide range of commercial real estate transactions, including site assembly, development, the acquisition and disposal of investment assets, landlord and tenant matters, and real estate finance.